olehxch/mlx-neural-networks/README.md

 This code was inspired by the ["An Introduction to Apple's MLX: Implementing an XOR Gate"](https://www.youtube.com/watch?v=Ol84fDcFvJA) created by [Circuit Chronicles](https://www.youtube.com/@AshraffHathibelagal).

-The logic behind the xor gate is described on the Fig.1
+The logic behind the xor gate:

 | Input 1 | Input 2 | XOR Output |
 |---------|---------|------------|